unistbig/netGO/README.md

 dtable
 ```

-result will have format of
+The exported data have the format as follows:<br>

 |geneset name|netGO+ q-value| Fisher q-value |
 |:---:|:---:|:---:|